 Shale gas is mainly methane trapped within shale rock layers at depths greater than about 1500 metres.
 Although Australia has vast reserves of shale gas, the industry is largely in exploration phase.

-How are CSG and conventional natural gas different?
+How are CSG and shale gas different to conventional natural gas?

 More on CSG